-Under the Advertising Law, no endorsement can be made in advertising for medicines, whether or not made by healthcare professionals.
-The Administrative Measures for Review of Drug Advertisements further prohibits the use of the names or images of experts, scholars, physicians, pharmacists and clinical nutritionists for a recommendation or as endorsement.
+Under the Advertising Law, no endorsement can be made in advertising for medicines, not even by a healthcare professional.
+The Administrative Measures for Review of Drug Advertisements further prohibit the use of the names or images of experts, scholars, physicians, pharmacists and clinical nutritionists as a recommendation or endorsement.